Pakistani Imran Khan and his wife appear in court and plead not guilty in another corruption case - ExBulletin

 Pakistani Imran Khan and his wife appear in court and plead not guilty in another corruption case

-ISLAMABAD (AP) Former Pakistan Prime Minister Imran Khan and his wife appeared in a court near Islamabad on Tuesday and pleaded not guilty in a corruption case, alleging they accepted a land donation from a tycoon real estate in exchange for large sums of laundered money. , officials said.
+ISLAMABAD (AP) Jailed former Pakistani Prime Minister Imran Khan and his wife appeared in a court near Islamabad on Tuesday and pleaded not guilty in a corruption case, alleging they accepted a land donation from a real estate tycoon in exchange for large sums of laundered money. , officials said.

 The case is the second to charge Khan and his wife Bushra Bibi with corruption allegedly committed while the former cricket star turned Islamist politician was in power.